Yoric/ronin-time-bureaucrats/the-time-deck.md

 The Time Deck is a tool for improvising and brainstorming ideas, situations, outcomes, characters, places, descriptions...

-Although game can be played with Time Deck alone, it is generally not meant to replace your favorite ruleset.
-Think of it as a some kind of Divination Tarot, except you're using it for coming up with ideas inside a game, not doing whatever people who use Divination Decks do with it in real life.
+Although Ronin Time Bureaucrats can be played with Time Deck alone, the Time Deck is generally not meant to replace your favorite ruleset.
+That's because the single use of the Time Deck is: _if you need an idea, draw a card, see if it inspires you_.

+This chapter consists in the cards themselves, and a few examples on how to use them.

 ## Introducing The Time Deck